miguel-angel-monjas/master-thesis/doc/hadoop-cluster-setup.md

 ```

 Some remarks about the variables:
 * `dfs.replication`: it specifies the default block replication.
 That is, it defines how many machines a single file should be replicated to before it becomes available.
 If its value is set to a value higher than the number of available slaves (actually *DataNodes*), there will errors.
 The default value is 3.
-As two slaves are available (plus an extra *DataNode* in the master instance), `dfs.replication` is set to 3.
+As three slaves are available, `dfs.replication` is set to 3.
 * `dfs.namenode.name.dir`: Directory is used by the *NameNode* to store its metadata file.
 Thus, manual creation of the directory on all nodes is required.
 * `dfs.datanode.name.dir`: Directory is used by *DataNodes* to store its metadata file.
 Thus, manual creation of the directory om all nodes is required.